karlotness/adrt/docs/quickstart.rst

 Inverse Transforms
 ------------------

-In the special case the image has quantized values, the exact ADRT formula applies.
+In the special case where the image has quantized values, the exact ADRT formula applies.
 This can be computed by :func:`adrt.iadrt`

 .. plot::
    :context: close-figs